mjames-upc/polymer-markdown-docs/docs/pages.md

     subtitle: Page Subtitle
     ---

-These Markdown file names correspond to the linked names in the file `elements/docs-menu.html`, which contains the collection of sidebar links that you see on this page.
+These Markdown file names correspond to the linked names in the file [`elements/docs-menu.html`](docs-menu.html), which contains the collection of sidebar links that you see on this page.

+One optional header definition for an alternate secondary color is

+    type: guide